 A significant benefit of internet advertising is the possibility to get lots of information on an ad’s success in real time.

-But tracking the right metrics is crucial.
+But tracking the right metrics is crucial for organic business growth.
+If for example you’re actively reaching out to prospects, it makes sense to keep track of any verified email addresses you successfully contacted, right?
 Why and how can one do that?
 Let’s dig deeper into the ad efficiency evaluation process with Margo Kashuba from OWOX BI.

 Step 1: Objectives of the campaign